DollBoyOb/imsp/README.md

 ```

 ### `4` - Jump ###
-This command just jumping on line code
+This command just jumping on line of code

 **Syntax** - `4 <number>`